vverma14/vverma14/README.md

-- 👋 Hi, I’m @vverma14
+- Hi, I’m Vivek!
+Welcome to my GitHub Page.
+- I am a Mechanical Engineer(MSc) from Arizona State University.
+I am currently located in Phoenix, Arizona.
-- 👀 I’m interested in Artificial Intelligence.
-My experience covers a broad spectrum, i.e Machine Learning, Computer Vision and Control Systems.
+- My interest is in the field of Artificial Intelligence.
+My experience/skill set covers a broad spectrum of AI, i.e Machine Learning, Computer Vision, Control Systems, Autonomous   Agents and a lot more.
+- I've worked with Cognizant Tecnology(Fortune 500 MNC) as a programmer analyst.
+At ASU, I worked as a Graduate Service Assistant and a Graduate Student Researcher.
-- 🌱 I have worked with PyTorch, TensorFlow, ROS, Arduino(C++), MATLAB, SIMULINK.
+- I have worked with a plethora of software platforms, likke PyTorch, TensorFlow, ROS, Arduino(C++), MATLAB, SIMULINK, SQL, Java.
+- Currently I'm looking for job Machine Learning, Robotics Engineer, Computer Vision Engineer roles in the United States.
+I'm available to re-locate and start immediately since I   have my EAD card.
-- 📫 Reach me on vverma14@asu.edu
+- Reach me on vverma14@asu.edu

 <!---
 vverma14/vverma14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.